 Abbie Jacobs, MD

 It is an exciting time to be involved in Family Medicine.
 As people continue to learn the important and crucial role family physicians play in our nation’s health, we continue to enjoy the important work we do.
-Although our core values in family medicine have not changed, we now have many more tools to care for our patients.
+Our core values and commitment to our patients in Family Medicine have remained throughout the changes in health care.
+We now use more tools and collaboration to care for our patients.
 The explosion of medical information makes critical thinking and efficient application to individual patient care ever challenging and always interesting.
 There is so much to learn that it is never boring!
 I have enjoyed my role as a teacher and the program director throughout the years, watching the residents thrive in their careers.

-On a personal note, I live in Hoboken and have fun being a “family doc” in my community.
+On a personal note, I have lived in Hoboken for more than 25 years where I have had the privilege to be a “family doc” in my community.

 Steven Garcia, MD